brpereyra/super-express/README.md

 # super-express README

-yhis is a extension of vscode over express
+This is a extension of vscode over express